YacGroup/yacguide/CONTRIBUTING.md

 After performing the steps below, the [F-Droid] server will build and sign the app after some time and make it available in the app store.

+The deployment of the app to the Google Play store is done by the CI, if a release tag is pushed to the GitHub repository.

 ### Stable Release

 Create a annotated Git tag following the corresponding version scheme